RishikaSur/SE_Lab_2025_A1_03_Repo/A2/readme.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - LICENSE